pandoraboxchain/pyrrha-js/README.md

         protocol: 'http',
         host: 'localhost',
         port: 8545,
-        // or specify a "provider" property (like MetaMask provider) },
+        // or specify a "provider" property (like MetaMask or WebsocketProvider provider) },
     ipfs: {
         protocol: 'http',